nipo/nsl/lib/nsl_clocking/pll/index.rst

   the config is observable in simulation just like on hardware.

 * Gowin.
-GW5A parts map on the PLLA block (7 outputs, eighths fractional divisor on output 0), GW1N/GW2A parts map on the rPLL/PLL blocks (single output).
-Phase offsets are not supported yet.
+GW5A parts map on the PLLA block (7 outputs, eighths fractional divisor on output 0, phase shift on every output), GW1N/GW2A parts map on the rPLL/PLL blocks (single output, no phase shift).

 * Lattice ECP5, on EHXPLLL with CLKOP reserved for feedback: three user outputs on the CLKOS/CLKOS2/CLKOS3 dividers.
 Phase offsets